 A Clockwork Orange

-is a dark, dystopian novel set in a near-future society where juvenile delinquency runs rampant.
-The story follows Alex, a teenage sociopath who revels in violence, crime, and classical music.
-After being caught by the authorities, Alex is subjected to an experimental rehabilitation treatment designed to condition him against his violent impulses, raising ethical questions about free will and state control.
+Published by Abelard-Schuman, New York.
+1972A Clockwork Orange is a dark, dystopian novel set in a near-future society where juvenile delinquency runs rampant.
+The story follows Alex, a teenage sociopath who revels in violence, crime, and classical music, embracing brutality as a form of aesthetic and personal expression.
+After being caught by the authorities, Alex is subjected to an experimental rehabilitation treatment designed to condition him against his violent impulses, transforming him into a passive subject incapable of choice.
+Burgess uses this process to raise unsettling ethical questions about free will, moral responsibility, and the legitimacy of state power when it seeks to engineer human behavior rather than reform it.

 ©2026 SEANCE Inc. All rights reserved.